EiNSTeiN-/klipper-rp2040-gpio-board/README.md

 # lrwxrwxrwx 1 root root 13 Dec 18 15:53 /dev/serial/by-id/usb-Klipper_rp2040_E66130100F5E3838-if00 -> ../../ttyACM1
 ```

+#### Troubleshooting

+* Problem: After flashing the board works fine, but after disconnecting/reconnecting the board it does not boot anymore.
+* Solution: Run `make menuconfig` and select `Flash chip (GENERIC_03H with CLKDIV 4)`.
+See [this issue](https://github.com/raspberrypi/pico-sdk/issues/1304).

 ## Configuration example

 Your specific configuration depends on what is connected to the gpio pins.
 Example of a minimal configuration: